sbidin/modena/README.md

 This application is the implementation of an unsupervised approach for detecting a diverse range of epigenetic and epitranscriptomic modifications.
-Using a combination of the Kuiper test and Jenks 1D clustering, this method exhibits an average F1-score of 0.746, significantly outperforming rival methods whose average F1-scores fluctuate between 0.244 and 0.512.
+Using a combination of the Kuiper test and 1D clustering, this method exhibits an average F1-score of 0.746, significantly outperforming rival methods whose average F1-scores fluctuate between 0.244 and 0.512.
 We depart from the common paradigm by using one-dimensional clustering to establish the classification